Upcoming Events 🗓

 Join us today, Monday, April 11, at 8 p.m.
 ET for a conversation with Amazon Labor Union (ALU) president Chris Smalls and ALU organizers Angelika Maldonado and Michelle Valentin Nieves on how they and their co-workers achieved the most important union victory in decades and what workers across the country can learn on how to organize their workplaces.
 Featuring special guest, Sen. Bernie Sanders, you don’t want to miss this.
 RSVP here now!

-The Starbucks Reserve Roastery in Chelsea voted to unionize last week, making it the ninth union store in the country, following wins in Buffalo, Seattle, and Mesa, and the first in New York City.
-Results of a Knoxville, Tennessee union election are being verified by the National Labor Relations Board, and another store in Springfield, Virginia will hold their own election next week.
+The Starbucks Reserve Roastery in Chelsea voted to unionize last week, making it the ninth union store in the country, following wins in Buffalo, N.Y.; Seattle; Mesa, Ariz.; and the first in New York.
+Results of a Knoxville, Tenn., union election are being verified by the National Labor Relations Board (NLRB), and another store in Springfield, Vt., will hold their own election next week.

 But workers are too smart for that!
 They can see beyond the blatant manipulation tactics these companies use.
 And the first step to taking them down is to chip away at their “progressive” public facade.
 As these recent wins show, real workplace equality comes from the workers.

 World of Work 🌍

 AL: The International Longshoremen’s Association Local 1410 in Mobile, Ala., watched as COVID-19 cases swept through the maritime workforce, ultimately infecting about 20 percent of it.
 The Department of Labor accepted 86 percent of COVID-19 claims for federal workers, while it accepted only 7 percent of COVID-19 related claims from longshore and other harbor workers.